-As cryptographic officer, the operator needs to disable the FIPS-Approved mode of operation on the device to return it to a non-Approved mode of operation.
-To disable FIPS-Approved mode on the device, the device must be zeroized.
-Follow the steps found in Section 1.3 to zeroize the device.
+As Crypto Officer, the operator needs to disable the FIPS-Approved mode of operation on the device to return it to a non-Approved mode of operation.
+To disable FIPS-Approved mode on the device, the Router/Switch must be zeroized.
+Follow the steps found in section 1.3 to zeroize the Router/Switch.